ketcodesgames/FiveSuns/Assets/Docs/Architecture.md

  ┗ Docs/
 ```

-We’ll explain this below — but you won’t start with all of this.

 ---

 ## ⚙️ PHASE 1 — Start Small (Initial Setup)

-When you first start the project, **don’t over-engineer**.
 Start with this simplified layout and grow it later:

 ```